JaromirProchazka/Exam-repository-analysis/ANALYSIS_quality_requirement_scenarios/availability-Mikkel.md

 # Scenario: Availability for Credit Assignment

 ## Scenario
-A teacher attempts to award credit to a student during normal operation.
-During the process, the system encounters a temporary database connectivity issue, causing the credit assignment to fail.
-The system needs to ensure that the credit assignment process recovers quickly and completes without manual intervention.

-## Scenario
 - **Source of Stimulus**: Teacher.
 - **Stimulus**: Attempts to award credit to a student.
 - **Artifact**: Credit awarding service.